 New visitor policies initiated

-At this time, we encourage family members to stay in touch with their loved ones virtually to stay connected from a distance.
-While we understand the importance of in-hospital patients having family members and loved ones by their side, the following patient advocate policy is necessary in order to best protect the patients and those providing care.
+At this time, we encourage communication through virtual visitation, which is available at all of our facilities.
+While we understand the importance of in-hospital patients having family members and loved ones by their side, the following visitor policies are necessary in order to best protect patients and those providing care.

-- Must wear a face mask at all times while in the hospital,
+- Wear a mask at all times - except when dining

-- One entry badge with the patient’s room number will be issued
+- One (1) entry badge with the patient’s room number will be issued per visitor

-- Badge must be worn in a visible area and returned upon exiting
+- Badge must be worn on a visible area

 Circumstances may allow for specific exceptions to any visitation restrictions described on this webpage.
 Those circumstances include religious visitation as well as a designated support person for a patient with a disability to provide assistance with communication or other necessary components of the patient's treatment.
 All persons entering under an exception remain subject to appropriate infection control protocols.